uiucseclab/kecikCoin/README.md

 This blockchain requires bring up a peer with port 6000 open as this peer will be the introducer node that can bring other nodes and users into the kecikCoin network.

-Each machine can start each node by running: python block_client.py
+Each machine can start each node by running:<br>
+python block_client.py

-To make port 6000 a peer:
+To make port 6000 a peer: <br>
-At the kecikCoin console: type 'peer'
+At the kecikCoin console: type 'peer'<br>
 Once prompted, put in: $ip_addr:6000